crazytruth/incendiary/docs/source/incendiary/configs.rst

 This is the behavior of :code:`aws_xray_sdk` when a segment is not found.
-Values can be :code:`LOG_ERROR`, which just logs the missing error, or can be :code:`RUNTIME_ERROR`, which like it says, raises an error.
+Values can be :code:`LOG_ERROR`, which just logs the missing error, or can be :code:`RUNTIME_ERROR`, which like it says, raises an exception.

 :code:`INCENDIARY_XRAY_PATCH_MODULES`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^